Information for Students with Disabilities

 The specific resources below may be helpful to students with disabilities.
 Please be sure to check the many other resources available on the Career Services website, including those for specific industries and the “learn how to” pages.
 Students are also encouraged to schedule an appointment through Handshake with a Career Services advisor to discuss any career-related concerns they might have including those around disability disclosure to employers.

 Disclosure and Accomodations

 Individuals with disabilities often have questions about whether to disclose a disability to an employer (and if so, when and how) as well as how to request an accommodation for an interview or once hired.
 The Job Accommodation Network (JAN) is the leading source of free, expert, and confidential guidance on workplace accommodations and disability employment issues.
 Accommodations can also be requested for graduate school testing such as the GRE, LSAT, MCAT, and GMAT.

 In addition to searching for opportunities via Handshake (Penn Career Services job board), know that many organizations are interested in specifically recruiting students from diverse backgrounds including those who happen to have a disability.
 We have linked some of those organizations here.
 Read more about searching for a job or internship.

-Student Disabilities Services which is part of the Weingarten Learning Resources Center work closely with Penn students who self-identify with a disability, in order to ensure equal access to all University programs, activities and services.
-Students might also want to connect with the Disability Advocacy@Penn student group.
+Disability Services which is part of the Weingarten Center works closely with Penn students who self-identify with a disability, in order to ensure equal access to all University programs, activities and services.
+Students might also want to connect with a variety of relevant student clubs at Penn.

 There are many other resources available for individuals who happen to have disabilities.
 You can find some of them here.